ShaunBell123/shoping_server/README.md

 ## Future Improvements

+add:
+- Gateway
+- ElastiCache
+- persistent storage(probably RDS for PostgreSQL)

 In the future, I hope to add more filters, such as:
 - Lowest cost per unit
 - Size requirements
 - Brand preferences

-change the /scrape
+/scrape Endpoint Improvements
+- Convert the /scrape endpoint to a WebSocket, which is better suited for long-running tasks.
+- Implement a queue with worker processing to handle multiple scrape requests efficiently and allow recovery of long-running tasks if needed.

 ## Authentication